Usability of Medical Devices according to IEC 62366-1

 - But how should we do this?
 Using which templates?

 - How is it to be understood in the daily norm?

-- With how many people do I have to carry out the Usability tests so that they are representative?
+- With how many people do I have to carry out the Usability testing so that they are representative?

 - Do I have to do the whole Risk Management again?

-Do I really need this?
-My products are super safe and easy to use!
+- Do I really need this?
+My Medical Devices are super safe and easy to use!

 The Usability File

 In the Usability file, all documents that prove that you meet the Usability requirements for Medical Devices from IEC 62366 and, if applicable, the FDA, are compiled.
 How you assemble the file is not specified, but it should at least include the following contents: